 Turn on some music and get silly!
 Kids love to move and dance and it’s great for grownups to get out of their shell too.
 Need some inspiration?
-Download the PJ Library Radio app to find tons of Jewish artists and playlists for kids and parents.
+Download the JKids Radio app to find tons of Jewish artists and playlists for kids and parents.

 SING OR PLAY INSTRUMENTS